IRCAD-IHU/sight-doc/Installation/src/InstallationWithConan.rst

             $ xcode-select --print-path
             /Applications/Xcode.app/Contents/Developer

-        If the above command print something different, you mays reset to the default with:
+        If the above command prints something different, you may reset to the default with:

         .. code:: bash